WGXA: GOCOM ownership and switch to Fox

-In February 1995, Russell-Rowe—whose three owners, Russell and two other men, were all past retirement age—filed to sell the station to GOCOM Media of Charlotte, North Carolina, for $11.75 million.
+With Russell, Heald and Seretean all past retirement age, in February 1995, Russell-Rowe filed to sell WGXA to GOCOM Media of Charlotte, North Carolina, for $11.75 million.
 GOCOM closed on the sale in July; it replaced the management and announced an infusion of $1 million in cash and the hiring of 20 new staff for the station.

 That September, GOCOM announced the station would switch network affiliations from ABC to Fox, a move that the company felt would allow the station to more effectively counterprogram WMAZ with a 10 p.m. local newscast and shows aimed at a younger audience.
-This displaced Register Communications-owned WPGA-TV (channel 58), which began airing Fox programming in December 1994; during the 1994 season, WGXA had aired the NFL on Fox.
+This displaced Register Communications-owned WPGA-TV (channel 58), which had begun airing Fox programming in December 1994; during the 1994 season, WGXA had aired the NFL on Fox.
 WPGA-TV aligned with ABC, setting up an affiliation switch for January 1, 1996.
-WGXA became one of just nine Fox affiliates ranked number one or two in their markets.
-GOCOM was itself acquired by a group led by Bain Capital in 1997.
+WGXA became one of nine Fox affiliates ranked number one or two in their markets.
+GOCOM received a $100 million cash infusion from Bain Capital in 1997.
 Two years later, GOCOM merged its ten-station portfolio with Atlanta-based Grapevine Communications; the company then changed its name to Piedmont Communications.